Safety Tips on board in case of Emergency

 What If You Happen to Fall into the Sea…

-If worst comes to worst and a crew member falls into the water, the first reaction has to be to scream as loud as possible “man overboard”!
+If worst comes to worst and a crew member falls into the water, the first reaction has to be is to scream as loud as possible “man overboard”!
 This enables everyone in the boat to recieve the information as quickly as possible.
-Immediately after that we have to maneuver to step a side of the place where the person fell, so that we don’t injure them with the propeller.
-Once we have done that, we should rush and throw a floating device to our crew member that is in the water.
+As soon as someone falls overboard, swiftly steer away from their location to avoid any propeller injuries.
+After ensuring a safe distance, promptly throw a flotation device to assist the person in the water.

 Don’t lose sight